Athena's local league team showed a lot of nerves at the start of their match against PVC, but by the end they were showing their skills.

 East Midlands Volleyball League

-Well done to Captain Julia for her MVP nomination.
-Very much deserved.
+Well done to Julia for being nominated MVP ... again!

 East Midlands Volleyball League